The following post is from Emily of 8 Ways to Boost Your Immunity for Cold and Flu SeasonLive Renewed –

 6. Essential Oils

-There are several different essential oils that are helpful for boosting your immune system and also for using to help fight off illnesses.
-A blend of oils traditionally knows as “Theives”, because it supposedly was used by theives during the plague to keep them from getting sick, is especially helpful.
+There are several different essential oils that are helpful to boost your immunity and also for using to help fight off illnesses.
+A blend of oils traditionally known as “Theives”, because it supposedly was used by thieves during the plague to keep them from getting sick, is especially helpful.
 Our family uses the Germ-Fighter and Immune-Booster blends from Plant Therapy.

 7. Raw Honey

-Raw honey helps to soothe sore throats and coughs and also has immune boosting properties.
+Raw honey helps to soothe sore throats and coughs and also helps boost your immunity.
+It has immune-boosting properties.
 Also, it’s a super easy one for me to give to my kiddos!
 They practically beg for a spoonful of honey every day, so why would I say no?!